Risk-Team/CAVAanalytics/README.md

 **Please note that only the CORDEX-CORE AFR-22 domain is available as of September 2023.
 Tentatively, we will be releasing one domain per month afterward**.

-The load_data function from CAVAanalytics can be relatively slow but in the next release, we aim at using **xarray** in the background to speed up the process.
+**In the latest CAVAanalytics release the load_data function can use xarray to download data, considerable improving speed**

 ## Quick intro on climate models
 CAVA (Climate and Agriculture Risk Visualization and Assessment) is a